with Inga Simpson

 26th Feb - 5th March

-This retreat is an immersion in nature and writing.
-During the retreat, we will explore a range of practices designed to strengthen your connection with nature, hone your observation skills, and convey your experiences through story.
+During the immersion in nature and writing we will explore a range of practices designed to strengthen your connection with nature, hone your observation skills, and convey your experiences through story.
 Aligning your external, physical landscapes with your interior, imaginative landscapes allows a greater intimacy with the natural world – and brings authenticity to your writing.

 Throughout the retreat you will be learning and applying Nature Writing practices and techniques, developing new and fresh work while you are here.
 You will also have the chance to submit a short personal essay to Inga for feedback, and join in discussion regarding submitting your work for publication.